CityScope/cityscope.github.io/docsite/docs/modules/Brix/Tutorial/Tutorial.md

 geogrid_data.get_geogrid_props()
 ```

+Some tables might include a non-interactive area.
+This is fairly straightforward to filter out as intercative cells are characterized by `cell['interative']='Web'`.
+In the same way you work with `include_geometries` and `with_properties` you can set `exclude_noninteractive=True` to ensure you will always be working with the interactive cells from GEOGRIDDATA.

 ## Build and test your indicator (output)

 This library ensures that you can focus on what you do best: writing a kick ass `brix.Indicator.return_indicator()` function that will make everyone’s urban planning life better.